vazquez1332/university/README.md

 # university
-Solo utilizado para mostrar algunos ejercicios interesantes de la universidad. \n Only used to show some interesting exercises from the university.
+Solo utilizado para mostrar algunos ejercicios interesantes de la universidad.

+Only used to show some interesting exercises from the university.

 😁